Fresh foods. Pexels Images.

 Walmart’s profit margin by segment is measured with respect to its net sales.
 For more information about Walmart’s net sales, you may refer to this section: Walmart’s net sales.

-Gross Margin From Walmart U.S., International, and Sam’s Club
+Walmart U.S., International, and Sam’s Club – Operating Profit and Margin

 Walmart’s operating segments consist of Walmart U.S., Walmart International and Sam’s Club U.S. The definitions of these segments are available here: Walmart U.S., Walmart International, and Sam’s Club U.S.